Middle Park, Queensland: Representation

 The people of Middle Park are represented by government at three levels.
 In the House of Representatives of the Parliament of Australia by Milton Dick, the Australian Labor Party Member for the electorate of Oxley.
 In the Queensland Parliament by Jessica Pugh, the Australian Labor Party Member for Mount Ommaney.
-On Brisbane City Council by Councillor Matthew Bourke, the Liberal National Party Member for the Jamboree Ward.
+On Brisbane City Council by Councillor Sarah Hutton, the Liberal National Party Member for the Jamboree Ward.

 Education

 Middle Park State School is a government primary (Prep-6) school for boys and girls at Cnr Sumners Road & Macfarlane Street (27.5594°S 152.9171°E).
 In 2017, the school had an enrolment of 646 students with 50 teachers (42 full-time equivalent) and 26 non-teaching staff (16 full-time equivalent).
 It includes a special education program.
 The School's motto is "Each to Succeed".

 Good News Lutheran School is a private primary (Prep-6) school for boys and girls at 49 Horizon Drive (27.5553°S 152.9276°E).
 In 2017, the school had an enrolment of 352 students with 26 teachers (24 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).